Guy Barnett (British politician): Parliamentary offices

 Guy Barnett was Parliamentary Under-Secretary of State, Department of the Environment, under Peter Shore, from 1976 to 1979 (when Labour lost that year's general election) and Joint Secretary of the Parliamentary Group on Overseas Development from 1984 to 1986.

 He was a Member of the Parliamentary Select committee on Race Relations and Immigration from 1972 to 1974 and of the Public Accounts Committee in 1975.

 He was a Member of the European Parliament from 1975 to 1976, as an appointed delegate of the UK Parliament.

 Other roles

 He was a Member of the General Advisory Council of BBC from 1973 to 1976, served on the board of Christian Aid from 1984 to 1986, a Governor of the Institute of Development Studies from 1984 to 1986 and a Trustee of the National Maritime Museum, Greenwich from 1974 to 1976.
 He was also a Justice of the Peace.

 In 1965, Cambridge University press published his book, By the Lake, about Kenyan culture.

+Personal life and death

 In 1967, he married Daphne Anne Hortin.
 They had two children, a son and a daughter.
-He died on Christmas Eve 1986, aged 58.
+Barnett died in Greenwich from a heart attack on Christmas Eve 1986, aged 58.